 That’s not to say that going with a Chinese supplier is always the inferior option.
-For example, they can frequently be highly competitive on prices.
+For example, they can frequently be highly competitive in prices.
 However, in most cases, it’s the US supplier that will provide the best services.

 Using Google Ads or Facebook Ads can be critical for the success of your store, and each has its respective pros and cons.
 But this is a highly complex subject, so let’s break the question down as simply as possible: yes, the advertising costs have increased slightly.

 Let’s start with Google Ads first.
 It’s much more difficult to say if there’s been a general increase in cost-per-click (CPC) rates because it depends heavily on the industry.
 For example, the average rate for health and medical is $2.62 while the average rate for legal is $6.75.

 So what does this mean?
 Well, the average ROI for Google Ads is $8 for every $1 spent.
-Plus, Google Ads is highly customizable, making it an invaluable tool in getting your name out there!
+Plus, Google Ads is highly customizable, making it an invaluable tool for getting your name out there!

-Now, as for Facebook Ads, let’s take a moment to look at the following figures:
+As for Facebook Ads, let’s take a moment to look at the following figures:

 - The average ad price has increased by 2%.